Bachelor-Thesis-Political-Connections/Slides-and-Walkthrough/README.md

 Another direction might be the following:
 - Why do firms chose to hire politicians?
 Do particular firms do that?
 Which firms, and why?
-- Do they chose a particular _type_ of politician?
+- Do firms chose a particular _type_ of politician when they decide to hire (former) politicians?
+- Do political connections influence employment of firms?

 Another line of research is interested in the effects of privatization:
 - Do privatized firms perform better than state-owned firmed, or firms that have never been in the hands of the government?